Vegz78/ToggleZeroTier/README.md

 3 - Start RetroPie and navigate to the chosen games list menu.

 4 - Run the _ToggleZeroTier entry.

+For more detailed setup and usage instructions, [check out this article](https://translate.google.com/translate?hl=no&sl=no&tl=en&u=https%3A%2F%2Fretrospill.ninja%2F2020%2F05%2Fzerotier-pa-raspberry-pi%2F).

 # Example of sh script games menu in Emulationstation
 Edit the file /etc/emulationstation/es_systems.cfg as inspired by [TechWizTime](https://github.com/TechWizTime/moonlight-retropie).